akshaydinakar/wb-builder-exercise/README.md

 2) Open the repository in GitHub Codespaces (where you can directly edit / test code changes).
 3) Create a file named `.env.local` in the repository, and add the Mapbox token provided in the emailed instructions:
    VITE_MAPBOX_TOKEN=pk.XXXXXXXX
-4) Open the built-in Terminal and run the application: `npm run dev`
+4) Open the built-in Terminal and type this command to run the application: `npm run dev`
 5) Make any code changes you see fit.
 Good luck!

 ## Some Ideas...
 - Visualize a relevant asset attribute in a more intuitive or actionable way
-- Aggregate data to surface higher-level operational insight
+- Aggregate individual data-points in a way that surfaces higher-level operational insight
 - Add filters, search, or comparison to reduce cognitive load
 - Improve asset styling on the map to better communicate priority or risk
 - Make the info panel more decision-oriented (key fields, hierarchy, grouping)